Anomalous scaling at non-thermal fixed points of Burgers' and Gross-Pitaevskii turbulence: Renormalisation-group approach

 \subsection{Approximation scheme}

 The RG flow equation \eq{wetterich} connects effective action functionals for different cutoff scales $k$ to each other.
 Hence, in order to find self-similar turbulent configurations we look for IR fixed points of the flow, i.e., for solutions of \Eq{wetterich} which are scaling in $\omega$ and $p$ in the limit $k\to0$. \Eq{wetterich} relates the action with its second moment and therefore creates an infinite hierarchy of integro-differential equations for its $n$th order moments.
-To allow their solution in practice, truncations are in order.
-The resulting solutions should preserve the symmetries of the underlying theory.
-For this we make the ansatz
+It is a functional integro-differential equation.
+Its full solution is equivalent to solving the path integral.
+In the present case, we are interested in turbulent scaling solutions.
+Hence, the ansatz for the effective action should allow for these solutions and respect the Galilei symmetry of the underlying theory.
+We choose

 for the effective average action, in terms of the effective inverse force correlator $F_{k}^{-1}$ and the kinematic viscosity $\nu_{k}$. $\Gamma_{k}[\mathbf{v}]$ has the same form as the bare action $S[\mathbf{v}]$ of the underlying Burgers equation \eq{Burgersaction}, but with the inverse force correlator and the kinematic viscosity allowed to be $k$-dependent.
-We anticipate that $\nu_{k}(p)$ will become $p$-dependent as a result of the RG flow because the advective derivative renders the cubic and quartic couplings of the velocity field momentum dependent.
+We anticipate that $\nu_{k}(p)$ will become $p$-dependent as a result of the RG flow because the advective derivative renders the cubic and quartic couplings of the velocity field momentum dependent. \Eq{trunc} is the minimal ansatz consistent with Galilei symmetry and including the necessary momentum and frequency dependence for turbulence solutions.
+Extensions of the present approximation and the discussion of the systematic error will be presented elsewhere.

 With the above ansatz, we keep a general dependence of the inverse propagator on $p$ while taking into account the $\omega$-dependence in an expansion to first order in $\omega^{2}$,

 The sole dependence on the norm $p$ reflects the assumed rotational invariance.
 The truncation of the frequency expansion ensures that the integrand on the right hand side of the flow equation \eq{wetterich} is a rational function of $\omega$.
 See Appendix \ref{ap_I} for details.